 Consumers need to change their perceptions of 'ugly' vegetables

 While supermarkets shoulder a lot of the blame for food waste, the views of consumers need to shift too.

-This may reveal that these shoppers are expecting carrots to look more realistic and as if they have come ‘straight out of the ground’ instead of the pre-washed and sometimes even pre-chopped veg found in supermarkets.
+This may reveal that these shoppers are expecting carrots to look more as if they have come ‘straight out of the ground’ instead of the pre-washed and sometimes even pre-chopped veg found in supermarkets.